Kotlin/dokka/docs/topics/dokka-gradle-configuration-options.md

                 publication.includes.from("packages.md", "extra.md")

                 // Output directory for additional files
-                // Use this block when you want to change the output directory and include extra files html.outputDirectory.set(project.rootDir.resolve("docs/api/0.x"))
+                // Use this instead of the standard block when you
-                html.includes.from(project.layout.projectDirectory.file("README.md"))
+                // want to change the output directory and include extra files html.outputDirectory.set(project.rootDir.resolve("docs/api/0.x"))
             }
         }
     }